nivertech/atsd-use-cases/UKAviation/README.md

 ### Example 3
 -------------

 This is an advanced example using a graph Widget to show traffic distribution between different UK airports for a given time period.
-This figure shows a single base airport and all of the associated destination airports, which are connected by a dashed line.
+This figure shows a single base airport and all of the associated destination airports, which are connected by dashed lines.
 In the figure below, Heathrow is our base airport and we can see all the different flight paths to airports across the UK for June 2016.
 Additionally, the heavier the flight path lines, the heavier the traffic between the two associated airports.
-For example, Heathrow to Edinburgh is dark blue, which indicates heavy traffic, whereas Heathrow to Leeds Bradford and to Newcastle are light gray, which indicates very little traffic.
+For example, Heathrow to Edinburgh is dark blue, which indicates heavy traffic, whereas the lines Heathrow to Leeds Bradford and to Newcastle are light gray, which indicates very little traffic.

 You can explore this portal by clicking on the link below.